dotnet/csharplang/proposals/ref-struct-interfaces.md

 Span<int> local = Identity(new Span<int>(new int[10]));
 ```

 This is similar to other items in a `where` clause in that it specifies the capabilities of the generic parameter.
-The difference is other syntax items limit theh set of types that can fulfill a generic parameter while `allows ref struct` expands the set of types.
+The difference is other syntax items limit the set of types that can fulfill a generic parameter while `allows ref struct` expands the set of types.
 This is effectively an anti-constraint as it removes the implicit constraint that `ref struct` cannot satisfy a generic parameter.
 As such this is given a new syntax prefix, `allows`, to make that clearer.

 A type parameter bound by `allows ref struct` has all of the behaviors of a `ref struct` type: